POptUS/template_repo/README.md

   * This is likely only useful for CI solutions
   * It is intended that this be run after or with `aggregate`
   * Send the aggegrated coverage report to Coveralls
+* `tox -r -e book`
+  * Generate the examples Jupyter book
+  * This generates the book cleanly from scratch and treats all warnings as errors.
+Therefore, this is the task to use for final testing of local changes prior to committing, in CI tests, and for generating official releases.
+* `tox -r -e bookdev`
+  * Allow developers to generate the examples Jupyter book in a quick and dirty way.
+  * Generating the book from scratch can be slow, which would prohibit efficient development of book contents in an interactive and iterative way.
+This task can potentially speed-up development, but might hide problems.
+  * It is intended that the standard `book` task always be run after using this task.

 Additionally, you can run any combination of the above such as
 ```